 On behalf of the Board, I present this Prospectus for your consideration and invite you to subscribe for Secured Notes issued by our Company.
 This is an opportunity to invest in a fixed term investment that provides a regular income and fixed rates of return.
 This Prospectus is designed to help you make an informed decision about whether you should invest in NBFISI Notes.
 By investing in Secured Notes your investment in the Company is secured by a charge over the assets of the Company in favour of Melbourne Securities Corporation Ltd as trustee for the holders of NBFISI Notes, to protect your interests for timely payments of interest earned and redemption of your investment principal.
-Please refer to Director's statements at clause 13.
+Please refer to the Directors' statements at Section 15 of this Prospectus.